-To assist CTDOT with design and construction planning, Parsons Brinckerhoff has been secured as Program Manager for the I-95 NHHC Corridor Improvement Program.
-Partners on each of the contracts include:
+To assist CTDOT with design and construction planning, Parsons Brinckerhoff was secured as Program Manager for the I-95 NHHC Corridor Improvement Program.
+Partners on each of the contracts included:

 H.W.
 LOCHNER, INC. is a national transportation engineering and planning company based in Chicago, IL.
 The company is completing the design of Contract E of the I-95 NHHC Corridor Improvement Program and will be providing Construction Engineering and Inspection for the Q-Bridge sections of the corridor.
 Throughout the country, Lochner has completed some nationally recognized projects in the areas of Roadway and Bridge Design, Design-Build, CEI, CSS, Transportation Engineering and Planning.
 The firm has worked in Connecticut for 45 years and has completed several noteworthy projects.
 Beyond the previously noted NHHC Corridor assignments, two additional Connecticut projects are: On-Call Services for the Rails Unit from 2000 during which time Lochner completed not less than 30 assignments and the Construction Inspection of the Columbus Boulevard Whitehead Highway Project, which was key to the opening of the Hartford Convention Center.
 Contracts Awarded: E, E1, E2